 It's not always easy to find joy in this place, but you've certainly brought it with you.
-(Beat) I assume all's well.

-Very well.
 (Glancing at the book by OLDER ELIZABETH's side) And I see you're still inspired by Mr. Douglass.

-(Picking up the book and reading) "No man can be truly free whose liberty is dependent upon the thought, feeling and action of others...."
-(Putting book down) As true today as then.
+(Putting her hands on the book) "No man can be truly free whose liberty is dependent upon the thought, feeling and action of others...."
+As true today as then.
 (Beat) But let's get down to business.
 How's your mother?

-Fine.
-As feisty as ever.
-I keep a careful watch.
+Feisty as ever.
+I still keep a careful watch.